samvar1/learning-docs/docs/Technology/config_notes.md

 ## Windows Plugins

-- customize windows actions and perform macros across custom key bindings - [autohotkey](https://www.autohotkey.com/)
+- Customize windows actions and perform macros across custom key bindings - [autohotkey](https://www.autohotkey.com/)

 - To have the script always run at startup, open up run->shellstartup->copy/paste the script into this directory folder